DonRDenton/wwld/README.md

 mkdir ~/wwld
-# Creates a directory for your project called "Hello-World" in your user directory
+# Creates a directory for your project called "wwld" in your user directory

 cd ~/wwld
 # Changes the current working directory to your newly created directory